gitmachtl/scripts/cardano/testnet/README.md

 <br>You can find examples below in the Online- and Offline-Examples section.
 [Online-Migration-Example](#migrate-your-existing-stakepool-to-hw-wallet-owner-keys-ledgertrezor), [Offline-Migration-Example](#migrate-your-existing-stakepool-offline-to-hw-wallet-owner-keys-ledgertrezor)

 </details>
 &nbsp;<br>&nbsp;<br>
-# Scriptfiles Syntax & Filenames

-Please make yourself familiar on how to call each script with the required parameters, there are plenty of examples in the description below or in the examples.

-### How to Install/Copy the Scripts and about the Directory Structure
+# How to Install/Copy the Scripts

+Installation is simple, just copy them over or do a git clone so you can do also a quick update in the future.

 <details>
    <summary><b>How to get the scripts on your Linux machine ... </b>:bookmark_tabs:<br></summary>